Ernest W. ‘Bill’ Rankin

 Having now picked the name Jaguar for the new car, a running prototype was built and Rankin planned the launch for 21st September 1935, at the Mayfair Hotel in London.
 It was Rankin’s idea that guests should be asked to guess the price – the average guess was £632, the actual price, to everyone’s astonishment… just £395.
 The new model name of ‘Jaguar’ appeared under the winged ‘S.S.’ emblem on the radiator.

-By 1937, an accessory firm was producing a proprietary ‘Jaguar’ mascot for sale to existing owners.
-Rankin described it as resembling ‘a cat shot off a fence’ and Lyons was appalled, instructing Rankin to produce a better version.
-Rankin who was an enthusiastic amateur sculptor, promptly designed an anatomically correct reproduction of a Jaguar; this was ‘stylised’ into its present form by F. Gordon-Crosby, The Autocar’s artist, and, with minor amendments, remains as the ‘leaper’ to this day.
+By 1937, the accessory firm Desmo was producing a proprietary ‘Jaguar’ mascot for sale to existing owners.
+Lyons was appalled describing it as resembling ‘a cat shot off a fence’ and instructed Rankin to produce a better version.
+Rankin who was an enthusiastic amateur sculptor, promptly designed an anatomically correct reproduction of a Jaguar; this was ‘stylised’ into its present form by F. Gordon-Crosby, The Autocar’s artist and also a sculptor.
+Italian born Ercole Parlanti ran a bronze foundry, Beaumont Works. in West Kensington London, and in addition to casting monumental bronzes he had cast all of Crosby’s sculptures.
+Although by now Parlanti was approaching retirement, Crosby asked him to cast the original prototypes for the Jaguar mascot which contained Parlanti’s signature in the base.
+With minor amendments, Crosby’s version of the ‘leaper’ to this day.

 A works-entered team of three SS100s took part in the 1936 RAC Rally.
 Tommy Wisdom came in second and took the prize for the best Leamington starter while Rankin with E.H.
 Jacob finished in fourth position.